dajhub/dajhub.github.io/content/blog/micro-right-click/index.md

 +++
-title = "Micro Text Editor: Opening Micro through Thunar file manager" date = "2025-05-30" description = "Configuring Thunar so that Micro editor can open with a right click" [taxonomies] tags = ["software"]
+title = "Micro Text Editor: Opening Micro through Thunar file manager" date = "2025-05-30" description = "Configuring Thunar so that a file can be opened in Micro editor with a right click" [taxonomies] tags = ["software"]
 +++